“Defence admits three-year delay in warning people about toxic foam danger”

 “There’s no doubt about it, that the way we used these products in the firefighting airfields back in

 the 80s and 90s was not as good as it should have been,” department deputy secretary Steve Grzeskowiak said.

 Key Report Findings

 - The defence admits it should have gone public about the dangers of perfluorinated chemicals three years before it did.

 - The chemicals entered groundwater after being used at 18 bases around Australia.

 - US authorities have warned of a “probable link” between the chemicals and cancer.

-There is a Solution to protect your Drinking Water, keep reading to find out how…
+There is a solution to protect your Drinking Water, keep reading to find out more…

 Environmental impacts and ‘probable’ cancer link (more from the News Article)

 Scientists have established that perfluorinated chemicals (commonly grouped as “per- and poly-fluoroalkyl substances”, or PFAS for short) do not readily break down in the environment and accumulate in the food chain.